Danny Brown: Early life

 Brown was born Daniel Dewan Sewell in Detroit on March 16, 1981, the son of an 18-year-old mother and 16-year-old father.
-His father is half Filipino.
+His father is half Filipino, and growing up Brown would attend a Filipino church in Detroit with his grandmother.
 His talent for rhyming came at a very young age, as his mother would read Dr. Seuss books to him as a child; when he began to speak, he would talk in rhyme.
 His father was a house DJ who exposed him to all the music he would spin, as well as music from the likes of Roy Ayers, LL Cool J, Esham, and A Tribe Called Quest.
 For as long as he could remember, Brown had always wanted to be a rapper: "In kindergarten I'd say I wanted to be a rapper and people'd just laugh at me.
 'That's a pretty funny job,' they'd say."

 Brown's young parents did their best to shelter him from the Detroit street crime and gang life: "My parents ain't really want me out the house.
 They did as much as they possibly could to keep me in the house with whatever the newest video game was.
 But you know you can only keep a kid in for so long.
 Plus that had me sheltered, so once I did get away I used to disappear for like four days."
 His two grandmothers helped provide for his family.
 His maternal grandmother worked for Chrysler, and she bought four to five houses: "To this day we still got those houses.
 She owns three houses in a row on that block.
 She raised her three children and a host of others in the middle house; the one to the left she paid cash for in the '90s from her long time neighbor; and the one on the right was her parents' home that she inherited when they died."
 She also owned two other homes on the east side of Detroit, one in which Brown was raised.
 The fifth house, also located on the east side, was occupied by his aunt and her family.
 Originally from the Dexter-Linwood way of Detroit, he later moved to Hamtramck.
 He heavily associates with Detroit in his music.